DIY: Atwater Market + the Lachine Canal

-Food trucks are still a relatively new thing to Montréal, with 2015 being the third year that street eats have been re-approved after a lengthy, 66-year ban.
+Food trucks are definitely a thing in Montréal.
 Making up for the decades-long downtime, the city now boasts diverse offerings of appetizing and inspired fare from an ever-growing list of mobile food purveyors.
-The wheeled kitchens operate on a rotating schedule, stationing themselves in dedicated spaces all over the city from May 1 to October 31.
+The wheeled kitchens operate on a rotating schedule, stationing themselves in dedicated spaces all over the city from July 8.
 With two of such spaces located at the monument in Mount Royal Park, the trucks are perfectly positioned for you to grab your picnic and set up shop in the forested green space.

 Traditionally Montréal: La Banquise + Parc La Fontaine

 A hot mess of French fries, gravy, and cheese curds may not sound right when considering dining al fresco, but hear us out: with Montréal’s famous 24hr Plateau poutinerie mere steps away from the beautiful Parc La Fontaine, the two come together in a truly spectacular marriage.
 Open since 1968, La Banquise serves an extraordinary 32 variations of Québec’s most-loved dish.
-Once you’ve made your choice, it’s a short wait before your poutine is given to you hot, fresh and ready to go.
+Just call in your order and pick up the poutine of your choice.
 Your bounty won’t have a chance to cool before you reach the park, so be sure not to burn your mouth as you commence your feast.
 This is what we mean by joie de vivre.

 À la carte: Jean-Talon Market + Parc Jarry